-- Using a distributed set of physical resources, such as servers, in a more flexible and efficient way delivers significant benefits in terms of cost savings and improvements in productivity.
-The practice has several benefits, including the following: - Virtualization of physical resources (such as servers, storage, and networks) enables substantial improvement in the utilization of these resources. - Virtualization enables improved control over the usage and performance of your IT resources. - Virtualization can provide a level of automation and standardization to optimize your computing environment. - Virtualization provides a foundation for cloud computing. - Solving big data challenges typically requires the management of large volumes of highly distributed data stores along with the use of compute- and data-intensive applications.
+- ➤ Using a distributed set of physical resources, such as servers, in a more flexible and efficient way delivers significant benefits in terms of cost savings and improvements in productivity.
+The practice has several benefits, including the following: - Virtualization of physical resources (such as servers, storage, and networks) enables substantial improvement in the utilization of these resources. - Virtualization enables improved control over the usage and performance of your IT resources. - Virtualization can provide a level of automation and standardization to optimize your computing environment. - Virtualization provides a foundation for cloud computing. - ➤ Solving big data challenges typically requires the management of large volumes of highly distributed data stores along with the use of compute- and data-intensive applications.
 Therefore, you need a highly efficient IT environ- ment to support big data.
+Virtualization provides the added level of efficiency to make big data platforms a reality.